thomasnield/oreilly_kotlin_for_data_science/2. Practical Data Modeling for Production with Kotlin/section_ii_functional_programming.md

 ##  2.3 Generics

-If you want to support a lambda accepting any given type and/or return9ing any given type, you can leverage generics to increase flexiblity.
+If you want to support any given types with your functional arguments, you can leverage generics to increase flexiblity.

 ## 2.3A: A Generic Higher Order Function